mcserversoft/documentation/docs/basic/create-server/Forge/create-forge-server-manually.md

 ## Import the server in MCSS {#-migrate-the-server-to-mcss}

 Now, open MCSS and go to "File > Import server".
 A new window will open, select Forge server.
-Then in the left pane, drop your server's jar, for Forge it's `forge-<version>.jar`
+Then in the left pane, drop any file from your server's folder.<br/>
 Then, choose a name for you server and a folder name (the server will be stored in `mcss/servers/<folder_name>`).
 Choose the amount of RAM that will be allocated to the server in MB (it's recommended to have at least 4GB, or 4096MB, for a Forge server), and click on Import Server.<br/>
 All the server files are copied to the /servers folder of MCSS and your server will appear in the servers list. <br/>